What is Counselor Education and Supervision?

 The course explores the theoretical and practical aspects of group dynamics and processes.
 Also considered are the related ethical concerns of group counseling.

-This advanced supervised practicum in counseling focuses on additional supervised clinical experience beyond the supervised experience completed in the student’s master’s degree program.
-It is designed to enable doctoral-level learners to develop and or refine advanced counseling skills and conceptually link counselor practice and supervision.
+This advanced supervised practicum in counseling will enable doctoral-level learners to develop and or refine advanced counseling skills and conceptually link counselor practice and supervision.
+The doctoral practicum focuses on additional supervised clinical experience beyond the supervised experience completed in the student’s master’s degree program.
+This is a supervised fieldwork experience under the supervision of a faculty member and an on-site clinical supervisor approved by the college or university.
 The nature of the doctoral-level practicum experience is to be determined in consultation with program faculty and/or doctoral committee.
 Documentation of a minimum requirement of 100 hours of counseling-related activities, which include 40 direct contact hours, is submitted directly to the college’s office of field experience for verification and tracking.
 Practicum/field experience hours: 100.
-Prerequisite: PCS 802, 803, 804, 825, 831.
+Prerequisites: PCE-801, PCE-802, PCE-803, and PCE-804.

 Learners are required to complete doctoral–level counseling internships that total a minimum of 600 clock hours.
 The 600 hours must include supervised experiences in at least three of the five doctoral core areas (counseling, teaching, supervision, research and scholarship, leadership and advocacy).
 If doctoral students have had limited clinical counseling experiences prior to beginning their doctoral work, they may also be required to complete hours in a clinical setting to gain more counseling experience.
 The 600 credit hours will be assigned at the discretion of the doctoral committee and the student based on experience and training.
 Practicum/field experience hours: 300.
 Prerequisite: PCE-905.